This article may contain affiliate links.

 If you have any questions, leave me a comment below and I'll help you as much as I can.
 If you found the article useful, share it with other travelers.
 Have a good trip! 😘

-More about Athens and Greece
+More about Athens

-Hello, I’m Andrea, the creator and writer of Viajeros Activos (Active Travelers).
-I’m a nomad, so I consider myself a full-time traveler.
-I’m passionate about good food and always looking for new adventures.
+Hi, I’m Andrea, creator and author of Viajeros Activos (Active Travelers).
+I write about Southeast Asia, the Caucasus, and Europe.
+I’m a full-time traveler, passionate about good food, and always looking for new adventures.

 Andrea, thank you very much for sharing this guide and facilitating your stay in Athens, warm hugs 🫂 I wish you much success in your next trips.